iconify/api/config.md

 In addition to reloading all collections without restarting server, server can pull collections from Git service and reload collections without restarting.
 This can be used to push collections to server whenever its updated without downtime.

-There are two collections available: simple-svg and custom.
+There are two collections available: iconify and custom.

 All configuration options are in "sync" object in config-default.json.
 Use {dir} variable in directories to point to application directory.

-To synchronize repository send GET request to /sync?repo=simple-svg&key=your-sync-key Replace repo with "custom" to synchronize custom repository and key with value of sync.secret
+To synchronize repository send GET request to /sync?repo=iconify&key=your-sync-key Replace repo with "custom" to synchronize custom repository and key with value of sync.secret

 Server will respond identically with "ok" message regardless of status to prevent visitors from trying to guess your secret key.